The Books of Magic: Orientation Day, Chapter 1: Not a Magic Academy

 “I’m coming!” said another boy, this one with dark hair and a slight British accent.
 Timothy Hunter had stopped to wipe off his glasses, still trying to wrap his head around the whole idea.
 When that peculiar blind man named Mister E had suggested that Tim might thrive in a school like Grimoire Academy, the boy wasn’t sure what to expect.
 The place was vastly different from any other educational institute he had experienced.

 Luckily, someone had noticed Tim’s confusion upon his arrival and offered to help.
-That someone was Rick Billings, a boy from the United States who spoke like a character from the Hollywood movies Tim’s father had let him watch.
+That someone was Rick Billings, a boy from the United States who spoke like a character in the Hollywood movies he watched with his father.
 Rick was only the third American Tim had ever met, following his meeting the strange Mister E and the beautiful Zatanna last month.
 Despite their differing backgrounds, Tim and Rick had hit it off splendidly from the moment they met that morning.

 “Right,” Tim said.
 He slid on his spectacles and hurried up the walk.
 The two boys slipped in the back door of the auditorium just before it was shut.